 Your Child is Ready for Potty Training – Now What?

 After you and your child have determined that it is time to potty train, take him or her to the store and buy a potty.
 After choosing and buying the potty chair, start having him or her sit on the potty, clothes on, while you sit on the toilet.
-(If your child needs special support, such as a backrest, you may want to look at adaptive toileting equipment such as Rifton’s Blue Wave Toileting System.)
+(If your child needs special support, such as a backrest, you may want to look at adaptive toileting equipment such as Rifton’s Hygiene and Toileting System.)
 You can give your child a snack or read aloud to keep him or her sitting on the potty in order to establish a daily routine.

 Then, during the next week or so, ask your child if it is all right to take his or her diaper off while on the potty.
 In the next couple of weeks, take your child to the potty after a bowel movement and place it in the potty.
 This lets him or her know that this is where the bowel movement belongs.
 Do not flush it in front of your child (for some children, it may be fun to watch it flushed, but others may be frightened and confused about where it went.)
 Flush the bowel movement when your child loses interest and leaves the room.